kagiko/vaultwarden-wiki/Logging.md

 ...
 ```

-Note that if you're using the docker image, you'll most likely want to use a file path that is mounted from the host OS (such as the data folder).
+When this environment variable is set, log messages will be logged to both stdout and the log file.
+If you're running in Docker, you'll most likely want to use a file path that is mounted from the Docker host (such as the `data` folder); otherwise, your log file will be lost (or at least hard to find) if the container is restarted or removed.

-# Change the log level
+## Changing the log level

 To reduce the amount of log messages, you can set the log level to 'warn' (default is 'info').
 The [Log level](https://docs.rs/log/0.4.7/log/enum.Level.html#variants) can be adjusted with the environment variable `LOG_LEVEL` while also setting `EXTENDED_LOGGING=true`.
 NOTE: Using the log level "warn" or "error" still allows [Fail2Ban](https://github.com/dani-garcia/bitwarden_rs/wiki/Fail2Ban-Setup) to work properly.